sudheer0710/PRODIGY_ML_01/README.md

 You can install the required packages using pip:

 ## Usage
-1. Clone this repository or download the `house_prices_dataset.csv` file.
+1. Clone this repository or download the `house_price.csv` file.
 2. Install the required dependencies as mentioned above.
 3. Run the `house_price_prediction.py` script to train the linear regression model and make predictions.